Abigail0411/LITA-CAPSTONE-CUSTOMER-DATA-PROJECT/README.md

 - To maintain or increase to subscription duration years, PISP should ensure continuous infrastructure and features upgrades to optimize internet speed.
 - They can also consider providing semi-annual and quarterly renewal duration options to attract low budget customers allowing them to commit for shorter duration then upgrade to the annual later.
 ### iii.
 Conclusion
+- With an average subcription of 365 days, PISP demonstrates solid customer rentation.
+To sustain and extend this average, they should focus on improving service reliability, introducing flexible prices andimplementing the recomendations stated above so as to enhance customer satisfaction and have long-term subscribers.

 ## 8. Custormers with Subscription longer than 12 months